-During the 2021 financial year, the Board consisted of five directors, of which one was an executive director (Mr Ben Dixon), one a non-executive director (Mr Andrew Barlow) and three non-executive independent directors: Mr Adrian Giles, Ms Sarah Morgan and Mr Andrew Dyer.
+During the 2022 financial year, the Board consisted of six directors, of which two were executive directors (Mr Ben Dixon and Mr Tom Triscari), one a non-executive director (Mr Andrew Barlow) and three non-executive independent directors: Mr Adrian Giles, Ms Sarah Morgan and Mr Andrew Dyer.

-Mr Ben Dixon as a current executive director and Mr Andrew Barlow as a recent executive director, are not considered independent (as defined under the ASX Principles) based on their executive roles within the organisation.
+Mr Ben Dixon and Mr Tom Triscari as current executive directors and Mr Andrew Barlow as a recent executive director, are not considered independent (as defined under the ASX Principles) based on their executive roles within the organisation.